eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

 + :ref:`ros2`.
-  Since *Fast DDS* is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_, we have a whole independent section to show the use of it over ROS 2, and how to take full advantage of *Fast DDS* wide set of capabilities in a ROS 2 project.
+  Since *Fast DDS* is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_, this documentation includes a whole independent section to show the use of the library in ROS 2, and how to take full advantage of *Fast DDS* wide set of capabilities in a ROS 2 project.

 .. toctree::